waku-org/js-waku/guides/reactjs-relay.md

 }, []);
 ```

-Then, add this function as an observer to Waku Relay.
+Then, add this observer to Waku Relay.
 Do not forget to delete the observer is the component is being unmounted:

 ```js